mikejattu/mikejattu/README.md

 ### 🚀 About Me
 - 🎓 3rd-year Computer Science (Honors with AI Option) student
 - 💡 Always learning and building — from intelligent desktop apps to mobile solutions that improve lives
-- 🧠 Researcher in AI applications for healthcare, including stroke rehabilitation
 - 🛠️ Developer of **Food Minder** – a React Native app for reducing food waste and tracking groceries
 - 🖥️ Currently working on an **Electron-based OPC UA GUI** for industrial automation
 - 👨‍💻 Junior Data Scientist @ **City of Edmonton**